Esri/esri-leaflet-geocoder/README.md

 ## Dependencies

 Esri Leaflet Geocoder relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when neccessary.
-You can find out more about the Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).
+You can find out more about the Esri Leaflet Core from the [Esri Leaflet Quickstart](http://esri.github.io/esri-leaflet/examples/).

 ## Resources